Art In Fiction

 • Use of color plates of Caravaggio's work in the print and ebook editions of the novel

-• What is it about Caravaggio's work that makes it so compelling?
+• Why is Caravaggio's work so compelling?

 • Writing in Caravaggio's voice in House of Honor